wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

     ;font-hex ADD2 .Screen/addr DEO2

-This can't be implemented with the exising Arrays API in Funktal, because the `addr` field of the screen device expect the actual address in Uxn memory.
+This can't be implemented with the existing Arrays API in Funktal, because the `addr` field of the screen device expect the actual address in Uxn memory.
 Therefore I added a `Block` datatype, which is simply a contiguous sequence of bytes:

     font_hex : Byte 128 Block = [
          0x00,0x7c ,0x82,0x82 ,0x82,0x82